Hannah Arnold (beauty queen)

-Hannah Consencino Arnold (born January 21, 1996) is a Filipino model and beauty pageant titleholder who was crowned Binibining Pilipinas International 2021.
+Hannah Consencino Arnold (born January 21, 1996) is a Filipina beauty pageant titleholder who was crowned Binibining Pilipinas International 2021.
 She represented the Philippines at the Miss International 2022 pageant and finished in the top 15.

 Early life and education

 Hannah Consencino Arnold was born in Balud, Masbate, Philippines.
 Her father is of Irish-Australian descent and her Filipino mother is from Masbate, Bicol Region.
 Arnold was raised in Canberra, Australia before returning to the Philippines after graduating from the University of Canberra with a degree in Applied Science in Forensic Studies.

 Pageantry

 Baby Queen of Masbate 2002

 Arnold's first pageant was in 2002, when she won Baby Queen of Masbate at the age of six.

 Miss Philippines Australia 2014

 In 2014, Arnold was crowned Miss Philippines Australia - Charity Queen at 18 years old.
-This also began her charitable activities which she continues to perform to this day.
-Arnold is a consistent donor to the White Cross Orphanage for the past 4 to 5 years, donating funds and goods annually on her birthday.
+For the past 4 to 5 years, Arnold has been donating funds and goods annually on her birthday to the White Cross Orphanage.